Bestial Devastation (1985)

 to Cogumelo Records.
 In December 1985, they released Bestial Devastation, a shared E.P. with fellow Brazilian band

 Bestial Devastation begins with a morbid intro called "The Curse".
-It begins
+It

-the feeling is there and that is all that matters.
+but the feeling is there and that is all that matters.
 The lead solo fits nicely into the sound and the lyrics are quite fitting

 "Covering the morbid skies